WeiHsinChen/RecommendationAPI/README.md

 ## Instructions of APIs
 1. Storing raw data

 	* First, it is necessary to store bulk rating records from customers.
-The format of input record is "txt" and each column is seperated by a "tab". if one customer does not rate one product, you do not type anything in that cell.
+The format of input record is "txt" and each column is seperated by a "tab".
+If one customer does not rate one specific product, you do not type anything in that cell.

 	* Example of input file

 		```
-		Timestamp	Name	The Averager	BirdMan
+		Timestamp	Name	The Averagers	BirdMan
 	2015/05/05	Frank		5
 	2015/05/05	Andy	5	5
 	2015/05/07	Allen	5	5